 NRG has engaged Citigroup Global Markets Inc. ("Citi"), Credit Suisse Securities (USA) LLC ("Credit Suisse") and Morgan Stanley & Co.
 Incorporated ("Morgan Stanley" and, collectively with Citi and Credit Suisse, the "Financial Advisors") as its financial advisors to provide certain financial advisory and investment banking services, including services relating to Exelon's Offer and related matters.
 Neither the Financial Advisors nor any of their respective affiliates was retained by NRG to solicit proxies for the Annual Meeting.
 None of the Financial Advisors admits that they or any of their directors, officers, employees, affiliates or controlling persons is a "participant," as defined in Schedule 14A promulgated under the Exchange Act, in the solicitation of proxies for the Annual Meeting or that Schedule 14A requires the disclosure of certain information concerning them.
-However, certain of the foregoing persons may assist NRG in its third party discussions and communications regarding the Offer as part of the Financial Advisors' broader engagement, although neither the Financial Advisors are otherwise entitled to receive under their respective engagements as NRG's financial advisor.
+However, certain of the foregoing persons may assist NRG in its third party discussions and communications regarding the Offer as part of the Financial Advisors' broader engagement, although neither the Financial Advisors nor any of the foregoing persons will receive any fee for, or in connection with, any solicitation activities in addition to the fees the Financial Advisors are otherwise entitled to receive under their respective engagements as NRG's financial advisor.
 In the ordinary course of business, the Financial Advisors and their respective affiliates may acquire, hold or sell, for their and their respective affiliates' own accounts and the accounts of customers, equity, debt and other securities and financial instruments (including bank loans and other obligations) of NRG, Exelon, their respective affiliates and any other entities that may be involved in Exelon's Offer, as well as provide investment banking and other financial services to such companies.